-I just noticed these Platinum Plaisir Fountain Pens at JetPens when adding stuff to my cart for my last order, and I thought that for $20 they looked like a great deal.
+I just noticed these Platinum Plaisir Fountain Pens at JetPens when adding stuff to my cart for my last order.
+I figured that for $20 they looked like a great deal and I should give one a try.
 After placing my order I was a little concerned that maybe I was just a little drawn in by the shiny finish, but I figured I wouldn’t worry about it and I’d just have to wait to get my shipment to get a closer look.
 The Plaisir was also designed for those that like to not worry about leaving the pen unused for a long period of time.
 The manufacturer claims that the way the cap seals the nib will let you go up to a year without having he ink dry up in the nib or feed, and it will resist evaporating as well.
 Obviously I wont be testing this claim on the Platinum Plaisir in this review.
-Also, a little side note here, I was playing around with a different background for my pictures, I think the black granite looks nicer, but it I don’t think it will work for all of my photos.

 For a different perspective on the pen though, you might want to check out the review on Note Booker, Esq. where he reviewed a red version of the Platinum Plaisir.
 I can see his perspective on the visual characteristics of the pen because I would imagine that the versions in different colors might be a little more flashy than the black version that I picked up, but as you will see below in the writing sample part of this review, I didn’t have any issues with squeaking or anything similar that he experienced.

-Writing with the cap posted gave the pen a very solid feel, it is still lighter than I’d expect for a pen this size (similar size as the Lamy Studio) but not so light that you feel like you are writing with a cheaper plastic bodied pen.
+Writing with the cap posted gave the pen a very solid feel.
+It is still lighter than I’d expect for a pen this size but not so light that you feel like you are writing with a cheaper plastic bodied pen.
 Also, when posting the cap it slides on VERY smoothly, and never rattles or becomes loose.
 When placing the cap back on the pen there is a very firm and reassuring “snap” to let you know that the cap is secure.

-In comparison to the other beginner fountain pens that I’ve written about, I think this one stands out as being one that looks much more professional and luxurious if you want something that will look nicer sitting on your desk or attached to your notebook.
+In comparison to the other beginner fountain pens that I’ve written about, I think the Platinum Plaisir Fountain Pen stands out a bit.
+It is one that looks much more professional and luxurious if you want something that will look nicer sitting on your desk or attached to your notebook.
 The other pens that I’ve included in my beginner fountain pen series all look a bit cheaper because of their plastic bodies as compared to the nice glossy aluminum finish on this pen.
-Again, some might be reluctant to go with a pen that shares the same nib as a sub $5 pen, but I think the overall great looks and design of this pen truly make it worth the extra money if you are looking for something a little nicer looking than most of the other entry-level fountain pens.
+Some might be reluctant to go with a pen that shares the same nib as a sub $5 pen, but I think the overall great looks and design of this pen truly make it worth the extra money.